davbeek/gitinspectorgui-rtd/docs/source/gui.rst

     not write any output files and do not open any viewers.
   - 2: Do not perform any analysis and do not produce any file or viewer output, but do print output lines to the console.

-List extensions
-  Output a list of file extensions used in the current branch of the repository.

 Inclusions and exclusions